-For the purposes of this definition, a "juridical person" means:
+a "juridical person" means:

-- (a) a legal entity that is constituted, organised and operated under the law of that Party and that has substantial business activities in the territory of that Party; or - (b) a legal entity that is constituted, organised and operated under the laws of that Party and that is directly or indirectly owned or controlled by a natural person of that Party or by a legal entity mentioned under subclause (a) herein. - 1.6 "law" includes: - the Constitution, legislation, subordinate/delegated legislation, laws & bylaws, rules & regulations, ordinance, notifications, policies, guidelines, procedures, administrative measures/executive actions at all levels of government, as amended, interpreted or modified from time to time; - (ii) decisions, judgments, orders and decrees by Courts, regulatory authorities, judicial and administrative institutions having the force of law within the territory of a Party.
+(a) a legal entity that is constituted, organised and operated under the laws of that Party and that has substantial business activities in the territory of that Party; or

+(b) a legal entity that is constituted, organised and operated under the laws of that Party and that is directly or indirectly owned or controlled by a natural person of that Party or by a legal entity mentioned under sub-clause (a) herein.

+1.6 "laws" includes:

+(i) the Constitution, legislation, subordinate/delegated legislation, laws & bylaws, rules & regulations, ordinance, notifications, administrative measures/executive actions at all levels of government pursuant to law, as amended, interpreted or modified from time to time, and legally binding in the territory of the Party;

+(ii) decisions, judgments, orders and decrees by Courts, regulatory authorities, judicial and administrative institutions having the legally binding force within the territory of a Party.